no-wuckas/remedy-wave-app/README.md

-# No wucka's app prototype
+# Remedy wave app prototype

 This prototype is a prototype for a web app created in Graphic Design's Web Dev 6 course.
 It is an organization app that helps users find trustworthy funding resources for Australia.